Bar-Levi/PongGame/README.md

 # PongGame
-A pong game written in Python.\nIncluding some original features such as pausing, playing again, increasing ball movement speed and teleporters.
+A pong game written in Python.
+Including some original features such as pausing, playing again, increasing ball movement speed and teleporters.